-2. Plan structure
+1.3 Plan structure

-After the introductive part (Chapter 1) and a brief state of the art (Chapter 3), this Plan covers the various aspects of User Acceptance in Chapter 4, where general information about user acceptance evaluation in ITS services, but especially in C-ITS is covered.
+After the introductive part (Chapter 1) that reports even a brief state of the art of evaluation methods for ITS/C-ITS, this plan covers the various aspects of User Acceptance in Chapter 2, where general information about user acceptance evaluation in ITS services, but especially in C-ITS is covered.
 The service delivery to end users may consist of contributions from many stakeholders with the consequence that the overall procedure for the evaluation of user acceptance can be complex and depends from many factors.
 Additionally, social contexts in many transport environments, and - especially - service information concerning usability, usefulness of C-ITS services, user satisfaction are part of the assessment of user acceptance in C-ITS.

-In Chapter 5 of the Plan the main areas of evaluation for C-ITS services are considered and covers the following policy objectives as impact areas in the Pilots:
+In Chapter 3 of the plan the main areas of evaluation for C-ITS services are considered and covers the following policy objectives as impact areas in the Pilots: